kg6zjl/local-kube/README.md

 ```

 ### Manifest -> Helm Package
-A neat little tool call helmify handles this.
+A neat little tool called `helmify` handles this.
+Place your raw manifests in `manifests/dir_name`.
 ```
 # package up manifest into a helm chart in charts/
 make package